tailer08/cmsc135/projects/proj2_routing/spec.md

 #### Logistics

-- This project is due on Monday 10/10 at 11:59pm.
+- This project is due on Friday 03/03 at 11:59pm.
-- This project should be completed individually or in pairs (refer to the [course website](http://cs168.io/about.html) for collaboration policies).
+- This project should be completed individually or in pairs.
 Additionally, you may share your tests with anyone in the class.
-- The skeleton code for this project is available on [GitHub](https://github.com/NetSys/cs168_student/blob/master/projects/proj2_routing).
+- The skeleton code for this project is available on [GitHub](https://github.com/jultra/cmsc135/tree/master/projects/proj2_routing).
 You can download the code manually from that page, or use Git.
-- You'll submit your code using `ok`.
+- You'll submit your code using again in `Piazza`.
 You should submit two files: one named `learning_switch.py` and one named `dv_router.py`.
 You should write your own tests by adding files to `tests/` and `topos/`, but no need to submit them.
 Don't modify `simulator.py` or anything in `sim/`.
 More detailed submission instructions can be found in the [submission details](#submission-details) section.

 #### Resources